rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 2 Errata.md

 Skip Task 1: Create an Azure Active Directory tenant and activate an EMS E5 trial<br>

+There is no Task 3 and 4

 Task 5:  Configure DNS suffix in the Contoso Active Directory forest <br>
+Step 5:  Password is incorrect use you set<br>
 Step 6:  Use Contoso.com as alternate name
+Step 7:  In line 1 of the script replace <custom_domain_name> with Contoso.com

 # NOTE:  At the end of module, delete all the resources created in the module